SharePoint/PnP-Guidance/articles/modern-experience-customizations-customize-lists-and-libraries.md

 <a name="customactionlimitations"> </a>

 When developing user custom actions that need to work in modern experiences please take in account the following limitations:
- - You can't completely control the order in which the user custom actions show up because the sequence attribute is not respected: the user custom actions are added in the order the `_api/web/Lists(guid'listid')/CustomActionElements` does return the user custom actions.
+ - You can't completely control the order in which the user custom actions show up: the user custom actions are added in the order the `_api/web/Lists(guid'listid')/CustomActionElements` does return the user custom actions...and this API currently does not take in account the sequence attributes.
 Buttons defined inside a custom tab can be ordered by adding them in the correct order in the CommandUIDefinition xml.
-Our sample shows Button 3 as first and that's because of the order in the XMl
+Our sample shows Button 3 as first and that's because of the order in the XML
  - Command actions cannot contain JavaScript...using for example `CommandAction="javascript:alert('My custom Action');"` will mean the user custom action will not show up
  - Using the `ScriptLink` or `ScriptBlock` properties is not possible since they can only be used with user custom action location `ScriptLink`, which is not supported
  - The `RegistrationId` cannot refer to specific library ID (e.g. {7A46F86F-D6CC-4263-8A1B-1BC1658B506C}) or a specific content type id (e.g. 0x0101), only out of the box template types (e.g. 100 for a List or 101 for a Document Library) are allowed